 There is no separate code section for Colorado DUI marijuana or Colorado DWAI marijuana.
 Regular DUI and DWAI laws apply.
-The only significant differences between drunk driving and driving on marijuana are:
+The only significant difference between drunk driving and driving high on marijuana is:

 - If you are arrested for DUI or DWAI based on marijuana use, the officer can require you to take a DUI blood test (or a saliva or urine test) instead of a DUI breath test.